brotatotes/bht-automation/bht gen 3/Mark/Chapter 8/Mark 8 35 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:24:52
+- Timestamp: 12-25-2023 20:32:35
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 88
+- BHT Word Count: 72
-- BHT Commentary Usage: 50.0%
+- BHT Commentary Usage: 43.14%
-- BHT Quality Score: 1.4422972645314984
+- BHT Quality Score: 1.790004783278511
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (51):
-	['a', 'about', 'and', 'being', 'but', 'can', 'christ', 'comforts', 'commitment', 'desires', 'devotion', 'down', 'eternal', 'find', 'follow', 'for', 'gain', 'give', 'gospel', 'his', 'in', 'is', 'it', 'jesus', 'john', 'lay', 'life', 'lose', 'luke', 'matthew', 'means', 'message', 'not', 'of', 'one', 'or', 'order', 'our', 'own', 'proclaim', 'reminder', 's', 'sacrifice', 'sake', 'save', 'that', 'the', 'their', 'this', 'to', 'ultimately', 'up', 'we', 'what', 'whoever', 'will', 'willing', 'world']
+	['a', 'although', 'and', 'appear', 'are', 'at', 'by', 'christ', 'cost', 'desires', 'devoted', 'discover', 'endless', 'eternal', 'eternity', 'even', 'for', 'fulfillment', 'glory', 'gospel', 'in', 'is', 'it', 'life', 'living', 'losing', 'may', 'of', 'offers', 'ourselves', 'personal', 'pleasure', 'promise', 'pursuit', 'redeemer', 'resurrection', 'sacrificing', 'sake', 'something', 'spending', 'tells', 'that', 'the', 'through', 'to', 'true', 'ultimately', 'valuable', 'we', 'will', 'with']
 - ChatGPT injected words (significant words only) (29):
-	['christ', 'comforts', 'commitment', 'desires', 'devotion', 'eternal', 'find', 'follow', 'gain', 'gospel', 'jesus', 'john', 'lay', 'life', 'lose', 'luke', 'matthew', 'means', 'message', 'order', 'proclaim', 'reminder', 's', 'sacrifice', 'sake', 'save', 'ultimately', 'willing', 'world']
+	['appear', 'christ', 'cost', 'desires', 'devoted', 'discover', 'endless', 'eternal', 'eternity', 'fulfillment', 'glory', 'gospel', 'life', 'living', 'losing', 'offers', 'personal', 'pleasure', 'promise', 'pursuit', 'redeemer', 'resurrection', 'sacrificing', 'sake', 'spending', 'tells', 'true', 'ultimately', 'valuable']

 ### Logs
-- Attempt 1 BHT: Whoever is willing to lay down their life for Christ's sake and the sake of the gospel will find eternal life.
-This means being willing to sacrifice and give up one's own desires and comforts in order to follow Jesus and proclaim his message.
-It is a reminder that our life is not ultimately about what we can gain or save in this world, but about our devotion and commitment to Christ.
-In choosing to die to ourselves and live for Christ, we gain the promise of eternal life and the joy of being in his presence forever.
-(Matthew 16:25; Luke 9:24; Luke 17:33; John 12:25)
+- Attempt 1 BHT: Living a life dedicated to the gospel is a worthwhile and valuable pursuit, even if it means sacrificing our own desires and ambitions.
+The gospel speaks of the personal Redeemer and offers the promise of eternal life.
+While it may seem like we are losing out by giving up our lives for the sake of the gospel, we will ultimately find true life and fulfillment in the resurrection of life and in the endless pleasure and glory of living forever with Christ.
-- 🔄 Mark 8:35 (attempt 1, 104 words, 46.15% quotes quality score: 1.4516706913109432, V2 normalized quality score: 39.61, commentator tiers 1-3: 25.05%, 20.57%, 54.38%)
+- 🔄 Mark 8:35 (attempt 1, 82 words, 41.82% quotes quality score: 1.5619629348933017, V2 normalized quality score: 43.28, commentator tiers 1-3: 24.53%, 39.06%, 36.41%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Whoever is willing to save their life will lose it, but whoever is willing to lay it down for Christ's sake and the sake of the gospel will find eternal life.
-This means being willing to sacrifice and give up one's own desires and comforts in order to follow Jesus and proclaim his message.
-It is a reminder that our life is not ultimately about what we can gain or save in this world, but about our devotion and commitment to Christ.
-(Matthew 16:25; Luke 9:24; Luke 17:33; John 12:25)
+- Attempt 2 BHT: Living for the sake of the gospel and sacrificing our own desires is a worthy cause, as the gospel tells of the personal Redeemer and offers the promise of eternal life.
+While it may seem like we're losing out by giving up our lives, we will ultimately find true life and fulfillment in the resurrection and in living forever with Christ in endless pleasure and glory.
-- 🔄 Mark 8:35 (attempt 2, 88 words, 50.0% quotes quality score: 1.4422972645314984, V2 normalized quality score: 39.3, commentator tiers 1-3: 23.85%, 19.32%, 56.83%)
+- 🔄 Mark 8:35 (attempt 2, 67 words, 42.86% quotes quality score: 1.5678997234967378, V2 normalized quality score: 43.48, commentator tiers 1-3: 23.01%, 38.09%, 38.91%)
-	- BHT WAS OVER 80 WORDS!
-- Attempt 3 BHT: Whoever is willing to save their life will lose it, but whoever is willing to lay it down for Christ's sake and the sake of the gospel will find eternal life.
-This means being willing to sacrifice and give up one's own desires and comforts in order to follow Jesus and proclaim his message.
-It is a reminder that our life is not ultimately about what we can gain or save in this world, but about our devotion and commitment to Christ.
-(Matthew 16:25; Luke 9:24; Luke 17:33; John 12:25)
-- 🔄 Mark 8:35 (attempt 3, 88 words, 50.0% quotes quality score: 1.4422972645314984, V2 normalized quality score: 39.3, commentator tiers 1-3: 23.85%, 19.32%, 56.83%)
-	- BHT WAS OVER 80 WORDS!
-- Attempt 4 BHT: Whoever is willing to lay down their life for Christ's sake and the sake of the gospel will find eternal life.
-This means being willing to sacrifice and give up one's own desires and comforts in order to follow Jesus and proclaim his message.
-It is a reminder that our life is not ultimately about what we can gain or save in this world, but about our devotion and commitment to Christ.
-In choosing to die to ourselves and live for Christ, we gain the promise of eternal life.
-(Matthew 16:25; Luke 9:24; Luke 17:33; John 12:25)
-- 🔄 Mark 8:35 (attempt 4, 95 words, 48.39% quotes quality score: 1.4577210122982516, V2 normalized quality score: 39.81, commentator tiers 1-3: 25.56%, 20.42%, 54.02%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Whoever is willing to lay down their life for Christ's sake and the sake of the gospel will find eternal life.
-This means being willing to sacrifice and give up one's own desires and comforts in order to follow Jesus and proclaim his message.
-It is a reminder that our life is not ultimately about what we can gain or save in this world but about our devotion and commitment to Christ.
-In choosing to die to ourselves and live for Christ, we gain the promise of eternal life.
-(Matthew 16:25; Luke 9:24; Luke 17:33; John 12:25)
+- Attempt 3 BHT: Living a life devoted to the gospel, even at the cost of personal desires, is a valuable pursuit.
+The gospel tells of the personal Redeemer and offers the promise of eternal life.
+Although it may appear that we are losing something by sacrificing ourselves for the sake of the gospel, we will ultimately discover true life and fulfillment through the resurrection and by spending eternity with Christ in endless pleasure and glory.
-- 🔄 Mark 8:35 (attempt 5, 95 words, 48.39% quotes quality score: 1.4577210122982516, V2 normalized quality score: 39.81, commentator tiers 1-3: 25.56%, 20.42%, 54.02%)
+- 🔄 Mark 8:35 (attempt 3, 72 words, 43.14% quotes quality score: 1.790004783278511, V2 normalized quality score: 50.86, commentator tiers 1-3: 26.64%, 41.74%, 31.62%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: Living for the sake of the gospel, despite the sacrifices it may require, is a worthy endeavor.
+The gospel contains the message of the personal Redeemer and the promise of eternal life.
+Although it may seem like we are forfeiting something by giving up our lives, we will ultimately gain true life and fulfillment through the resurrection.
+This is because we will rise to eternal life and live forever with Christ, experiencing endless pleasure and glory.
+- 🔄 Mark 8:35 (attempt 4, 76 words, 40.74% quotes quality score: 1.439104966650828, V2 normalized quality score: 39.19, commentator tiers 1-3: 22.58%, 37.87%, 39.55%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: Living a life devoted to the gospel may necessitate making sacrifices, but it is a worthwhile pursuit.
+The gospel proclaims the personal Redeemer and offers the hope of eternal life.
+Although it may seem like we are losing something by giving up our lives, we will ultimately find fulfillment and true life through the resurrection.
+We will rise to eternal life and spend eternity with Christ, experiencing endless pleasure and glory.
+- 🔄 Mark 8:35 (attempt 5, 71 words, 38.46% quotes quality score: 1.4585545613188562, V2 normalized quality score: 39.84, commentator tiers 1-3: 23.86%, 36.96%, 39.19%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 8:35 bht prompt v0.8 (88 words, 50.0% quotes)
+- ✅ Mark 8:35 bht prompt v0.8 (72 words, 43.14% quotes)
-- quality score: 1.4422972645314984, V2 normalized quality score: 39.3, commentator tiers 1-3: 23.85%, 19.32%, 56.83%)
+- quality score: 1.790004783278511, V2 normalized quality score: 50.86, commentator tiers 1-3: 26.64%, 41.74%, 31.62%)